 a.
 Administrative Review.
 Recommendations and documentation are submitted for review by the President of OSU-CHS.
 In the process of his/her review, the President of OSU-CHS may seek counsel from the Promotion and Tenure Resolution Committee of the OSU-CHS Faculty Senate and others as deemed appropriate.
+Written input from the Promotion and Tenure Resolution Committee of the OSU-CHS Faculty Senate and others as deemed appropriate.
 Written input from the Promotion and Tenure Resolution Committee of the OSU-CHS Faculty Senate and/or the individual administrators consulted will become a part of the respective candidate's packet and their Statement(s) of Recommendation will be considered by the President of OSU-CHS in his/her final deliberations.